Morphology and imaging

 Leica TP1020 automated tissue processor

-Nikon E800 and TE300 upright microscopes with DS-Fi3 CCD camera, DIC optics, and Hg bulb for fixed sample brightfield, DIC, and epifluorescent imaging
+Nikon TE300 with DXM1200f CCD camera, DIC optics and Hg bulb for fixed sample brightfield, DIC and epifluorescence imaging.

 Transmission electron microscopy: FEI-Philips Tecnai 12, tilting stage, Gatan Bioscan CCD

 - Agilent Seahorse XFe96:96-well extracellular flux analyzer

 - Instech two-chamber oxygraph with phosphorescent O2 sensor for suspension cell and mitochondrial respirometry

 - BMG Pherastar FS absorbance and fluorescence plate reader for H2O2 production assays